 Dr. Hendrick has taught sociology and international studies courses at the University of Oregon, Portland State University, and the University of California, Santa Cruz.

-At Loyola University, Dr. Hendrick regularly teaches SOC102, Societies and Institutions, as well as a number of other courses in sociology and global studies including, Islamic Political Identity, Sociology of Development, Sociology of Human Rights, Sociological Theory, and Qualitative Research Methods.
+At Loyola University, Dr. Hendrick regularly teaches SC 202 - Social Power and Social Change, as well as a number of other courses in sociology and global studies including Islam and Politics, Sociology of Development, Sociology of Human Rights, Sociological Theory, and Qualitative Research Methods.